 Refreshing, quick, nutritious, and delicious.

 The smoothie has exploded in popularity in the past decade with no sign of this fuel-packed delight going anywhere anytime soon.
 It is a great choice for health-conscious, busy people.
-It’s also a great choice for those who don’t like “health-food” because you can easily hide all kinds of nutrients in your blended treasure.
+It’s also a great choice for those who don’t like “health food” because you can easily hide all kinds of nutrients in your blended treasure.

 Smoothies help us pack in the nutrients that God gave us to thrive.
 If you want to taste them or mask them, it's up to you.
+Making a low-sugar smoothie is as easy as substituting a few ingredients.

 “And God said, ‘Behold, I have given you every plant yielding seed that is on the face of all the earth, and every tree with seed in its fruit.
 You shall have them for food.’” – Genesis 1:29